 8) So far, I don’t feel any of the potential side effects – no even the tiredness he predicted.
 Maybe tomorrow.

 As for the rest, we’ve almost been smothered by the hospice folks.
 After getting over the crush the first few days, I have to admit I’m really getting spoiled.
 By nature (and I hadn’t really noticed this in the past, although I see it clearly in retrospect), I’m driven to be doing something.
 It’s hard to kick back and contemplate the universe.
 So now I’m beginning to think, “Well, I did do one action item today.
 Why not do the next one tomorrow.”

 Given that developing outlook, I’m reading a lot.
 Surprising how many fine (non-fiction) books on my shelves have sat for years without being read.

 And I’m making lists of things I definitely want to finish.

 Okay, so much for tonight’s status report.
 June 13, 2003.

 Lots of love, and a lot more later — Jason

 My sister flew out to be at his bedside at the end.
-I struggled with myself – Jackie was saying not to go and I knew my mother would be furious and hurt.
+I struggled with myself – Jackie said not to go, and I knew my mother would be furious and hurt.
 I didn’t go to California.
 Inside I feel bad.

 His mother, my grandmother, finally got her wish and died August 9th after him.
 She would have been 100 on her birthday.
 I didn’t go to California for her memorial either.